CLRX/CLRX-mirror/doc/GcnInstrsVop3.md

 Opcode: 346 (0x15a) for GCN 1.0/1.1; 473 (0x1d9) for GCN 1.2
 Syntax: V_SAD_U8 VDST, SRC0, SRC1, SRC2
-Description: Calculate sum of absolute difference for all four bytes in SRC0 and SRC1, add SRC2 to result, and store result to VDST.
+Description: Calculate sum of absolute differences for all four bytes in SRC0 and SRC1, add SRC2 to result, and store result to VDST.
 Operation:
 ```